sanjolisogani/EDA-English-Premier-League/README.md

 Project Objective:

 The firm's management wants to make an investment in one of the English Premier League's top-performing teams.
-The analytics team has been assigned the task of compiling a thorough report on the performance of various clubs to assist in their decision-making process.
+The task is to create a thorough report on the performance of various clubs to assist in their decision-making process.
 But several of the more prestigious clubs were already owned by competitors.
 In order to assure a successful and profitable deal, the company wants to identify the teams it may approach and possibly invest in.

 Note: